 The Kennedy Wild Bird Food Guide to the Song Thrush

-Song thrush facts and behaviour
+Song Thrush facts and behaviour

-The Song thrush has a length of approximately 23cm and a wingspan between 33-36cm.
+The Song Thrush has a length of approximately 23cm and a wingspan between 33-36cm.
 In the UK, there are over 1.2 million Song Thrushes living in our woodland as well as urban and suburban areas.

-Song thrushes tend to return to the same wintering areas, but the female might have a separate wintering area until the breeding season comes around.
+They tend to return to the same wintering areas, but the female might have a separate wintering area until the breeding season comes around.

-Song thrush identification: what do they look like?
+what do they look like?

 It’s difficult to tell the difference between a male and female song thrush due to their almost identical appearance.

-What does a song thrush sound like?
+What do they sound like?

-Song thrush food: what do they eat?
+What do they eat?

-Song thrush habitat: where can you find them?
+Habitat: where can you find them?

-The song thrush is common throughout most of Europe, but not in southern parts of Italy or Greece.
+They are common throughout most of Europe, but not in southern parts of Italy or Greece.
 This common bird has even spread to parts of Russia and Siberia.

 Don’t forget, you can log any sightings on our Birdspotter app!